Sept 19 2022

 Below are some outputs from the Generative system, which will on display in the gallery.
 The numbers in the titles indicate the token ID and hypothetical collection size.

 In a standard generative release, the decisive moment occurs during minting, a quick roll of the dice determining the output.
-In Colour Time Generative the seed of randomness is the market as a collective force, turning not just minter but also market in co-creators of the work.
+In Colour Time Generative the seed of randomness is the market as a collective force, turning not just the minter but also the market into co-creators of the work.

-The output of a generative work derives value from its relation to the larger generative series - rarity and aesthetics are judged in relation to the collection as a whole.
-This generative series embodies this relationship, with each piece in direct relationship to the next.
+The output of a generative work derives value from its relation to the larger generative series - rarity and aesthetics are judged of an individual work are evaluated in relation to the collection as a whole.

 https://verse.works/exhibitions/colour-time